|

 speed networks (like an Internet) connected to 'central offices' (CO).

-A CO building (example right) is usually a very plain brick building in
+A CO building (example right) is usually a very plain non-descript brick

 The CO building may have a telephone company name on the exterior of the building